 Contact Nigel at email@example.com

-- Adey Mayhew – National Water Safety ManagerAdey is the main man for all safety related issues including advice and support for our clubs.
+- Adey Mayhew – National Operations and Safety ManagerAdey is the main man for all safety related issues including advice and support for our clubs.
 Leads on Safety at SLSGB events and now the Head Tutor for the new Event Water Safety Management award.
 Provides guidance for best practice, risk management, risk assessment and incident support.

 Contact Adey at firstname.lastname@example.org